 Shoulders rounded forward -- often means "I don't want my heart to be hurt again."

 This is the yin version of "protecting the heart."
 The shoulders are rolled to the front, in a sense protecting the heart and shielding it from further hurt.

 People with shoulders rounded forward think they have been betrayed.
 Often, the person will resonate with the idea, "My heart feels like it has been broken."

 This person wants to be loved, but is afraid of being open and vulnerable.
 Approaches life cautiously, and from a position of weakness.

-The picture to the right shows both hunched and rounded forward shoulders, which are the mark of past defeats coupled with "protecting the heart."
+The photo shows both hunched and rounded forward shoulders.
+The two together are the mark of past defeats coupled with "protecting the heart."

 This is the mark of a person who escapes rather than working things through.
 The escape may be mental as well as actually running (flying) away.